George Floyd reaction: Europe heeds call for fresh protests | DW | 07.06.2020

 In Budapest, Hungary, hundreds of peaceful anti-racism protesters gathered for speeches and music.
 The crowd knelt and maintained silence for 8 minutes, 46 seconds, the amount of time a white Minneapolis police officer kneeled on unarmed black man George Floyd’s neck before he was killed.

-In the UK, protests went ahead in London, Glasgow, Manchester and Bristol despite government warning for people to stick to small groups.
+In the UK, protests went ahead in London, Glasgow, Manchester and Bristol despite the government warning people to stick to small groups.

+In the coastal city of Bristol, once the center of the British slave trade, the statue of influential slave trader Edward Colston was ripped down by protesters and thrown into the harbor.

 16:41 US Attorney General William Barr has said that he "doesn’t think the law enforcement system in the US is systematically racist."
 Speaking on US TV, he said he believes policies to address racism with the police are working.
 "I think the reform is a difficult task but I think it is working and progress has been made."